Albertoja/Albertoja/README.md

 ### Hi there 👋

 # 👋 Hello, I'm Alberto!
-I am passionate about all forms of technology.
+I'm passionate about all forms of technology.
 I have found my way to satisfy my passion for solving logical problems through programming.
-I am eager to learn more and be able to contribute as much as possible.
+I'm eager to learn more and be able to contribute as much as possible.

 ## 🚀 About Me